Bowl Me Over

 Tips

 • Don't overcook the green beans.
-They shouldn't be drab or limp, perfectly steamed vegetables are bright green and crisp!
+They shouldn't be drab or limp, but have a crunchy texture.
+Perfectly steamed vegetables are bright green and crisp!

 • After cooking, keep the lid on the casserole dish.
 The vegetables will stay warm for several minutes.

 • It's better to steam than boil this vegetable.
-Boiling often results in an overcooking.
+Boiling often results in overcooked green beans.

 • A squeeze of fresh lemon juice over the top before serving makes them taste that much better!